 AI Tools for XR Coding and Scripting

-For real XR projects, the way I use it is for bounded, specific problems.
-"Write me a UnityXR grab interactor that triggers haptic feedback on grab and scales the object 10% when held."
-It gets 70-80% of the way there and I clean up the rest.
+ChatGPT has been my main AI coding assistant for Unity XR work for about two years.
+For XR specifically — writing C# scripts for the XR Interaction Toolkit, setting up InputSystem callbacks, configuring XR Rig locomotion, debugging hand tracking issues — it is reliable and fast.
+The familiarity built over two years has real production value.
+I use it for bounded, specific problems: "Write a UnityXR grab interactor that triggers haptic feedback on grab and scales the object 10% when held."
+It gets 70–80% of the way there and I clean up the rest.
 That workflow has held up across multiple enterprise XR projects.

-Where I reach for Claude over ChatGPT is when the problem requires understanding a lot of existing context — a complex system that spans multiple scripts, an architectural question about how to structure an XR interaction system across multiple scenes, or debugging something where the cause might be in any of several interconnected components.
-Claude's ability to read through a large amount of code and reason about cross-script dependencies is where it genuinely adds something over ChatGPT for XR work.
+Where I reach for Claude over ChatGPT is when the problem requires holding a lot of existing context — a complex system spanning multiple scripts, an architectural question about structuring XR interactions across scenes, or debugging where the cause could be in any of several interconnected components.
+Claude's large context window and cross-script reasoning are where it genuinely stands apart.
+In the VR tanker inspection simulator I built for ADIPEC Abu Dhabi 2025, Claude helped me work through how the Convai AI guide's responses would connect to animation triggers and inspection procedure validation across multiple scripts.

-⌨️ Cursor / GitHub Copilot — In-Editor Assistance
+Cursor / GitHub Copilot — In-Editor Autocomplete

 AI Tools for XR Visual Content

 Leonardo AI is my go-to for XR concept work.
 Before committing to building a full environment in Unity, I use it to generate reference imagery — what the oil refinery training environment should look like, how the lighting in a medical simulation should feel, what the scale and layout of an industrial facility inspection area might be.
 The range of models in Leonardo covers photorealistic reference, stylised concept art, and environment design — all relevant to XR pre-production.
+The free tier with daily credits is genuinely useful.
+For a solo XR developer presenting concepts to enterprise clients before a project is greenlit, being able to generate professional-looking reference imagery quickly is valuable.

-🌟 MagicLight AI — Atmospheric Illustration Style
+MagicLight AI — Atmospheric Illustration Style

 MagicLight AI produces a distinctive warm, atmospheric style that I have found useful for certain XR pre-production contexts — particularly for healthcare and education XR projects where a less clinical, more welcoming visual tone is appropriate.
 I used it extensively for two children's books, generating 60+ illustrations with consistent character style.
 In XR terms, that kind of style consistency across scenes is relevant for VR experiences that need a unified visual identity rather than a photorealistic simulation approach.